cdeutsch/MVC3-Boilerplate/README.markdown

 * Updated HTML5 Boilerplate to 2.0
 * Changed the HTML Helper DeleteLink to FormPostLink because it can be used to do more then just delete.
 * Added FormPostButton HTML Helper.
+* Fixed issue with custom MembershipProvider and how we were saving the UserId.
+We now save the username as the FormsAuth Username and store UserId in UserData.

 ### 8/9/2011 ###
 * Added $.cancelAjaxIfRunning function.